titech-edp/titech-edp.github.io/resources/pitch-template.md

 - Describe the concrete benefits (especially user experience rather than product itself) you provide.

 ## Slide5: Voice of User
 - How much does it solve the problem?
-Give us some evidence.
+Give us some evidences.

 ## Slide6: Future Works
 - Do you have any future plan?